dongjs/dongjs.github.io/README.md

 While I admire Chris Olah's blog very much, using Haskell's Stack and Hakyll with the Windows subsystem for Linux (WSL) is not workable yet.
 Even installing Ruby was unexpectedly complex, as `rbenv` does not work.

-For excellent explanations of how to use a plaintext workflow, see Nicholas Cifuentes-Goodbody's YouTube channel and this article by Dennis Tenen and
+For excellent explanations of how to use a plaintext workflow, see Nicholas Cifuentes-Goodbody's [YouTube channel] and [this article] by Dennis Tenen and Grant Wythoff.

 Tools